EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 ### Why is Mario Kart 8 stuck on the Mii selection screen?
 [Back to the Top](#yuzu-table-of-contents)

-Dump and use your firmware and keys from your console following Yuzu's [quickstart guide](https://yuzu-emu.org/help/quickstart/).
+Dump and use your firmware and keys from your console following [Yuzu's Quickstart Guide](https://yuzu-emu.org/help/quickstart/).

 The firmware **must contain** Mii data.
 Without it, the game will get stuck on the Mii selection screen.